gustavoborba13/network_visualization_UI/README.md

 # User Interface for a Network Visualization

-This Project was designed upon request, to be implemented by Trygg-Hansa.
+This Project was designed upon request, to be implemented by a Swedish insurance company.

 ## Overview